Profile Evaluation - MS in Ireland

 How can I improve my chances if my Bachelor's grade is less?

-Here are a few ideas that can offset the effect of a low GPA and give you a slight upper hand on receiving an admit.
+Here are a few ideas that can offset the effect of a low GPA in bachelors and give you an upper hand in the university application process.